What is Neuronal Ceroid Lipofuscinosis, CLN6-related?

 Adult-Onset Neuronal Ceroid-Lipofuscinosis

 The symptoms of adult-onset NCL typically begin around the age of 30 but can appear anywhere between the second and sixth decades of life.
-Individuals experience worsening (progressive) seizures, have dementia, and have difficulty balancing and controlling movements.
+Individuals experience worsening (progressive) seizures, dementia, and have difficulty balancing and controlling movements.
 Vision is not affected in adult-onset NCL.

 How common is Neuronal Ceroid Lipofuscinosis, CLN6-related?

 The incidence of all forms of NCL is approximately 1 in 75,000 to 1 in 100,000 births.
-The exact incidence of NCL caused by CLN6 mutations is unknown but is more common among individuals of Portuguese and Costa Rican descent.
+The exact incidence of NCL caused by CLN6 is unknown but is more common among individuals of Portuguese and Costa Rican descent.

 How is Neuronal Ceroid Lipofuscinosis, CLN6-related treated?